swillhs/prismpro/prismops_rightsize_lab/prismops_rightsize_lab.rst

  .. figure:: images/import2.png

 #.
 Click on the playbook that has just been imported for you - there will be a time stamp in the playbook name.
 Once open the you will see that the actions that have validation errors have been highlighted.
 Even for actions that have not been highlighted make sure to confirm that the information such as **Passwrods**, **URLs** and **IP Addresses** is updated according to your environment.
+Click on **Update*8 to change fields in the playbook.
 Refer to the playbook creation steps above to confirm these fields.

 #.
 First you will need to specify your VM for the alert.
 Click on the trigger, make sure it is the right Alert Policy and choose your VM from the dropdown.